 Need more options?
 We’ve tested some noteworthy competitors too… Here are our most popular, top-rated clothing irons.

-Although the Rowenta Steam Force is 9280 is pricey, it’s one of the most impressive irons I’ve ever used.
-It has incredible steam output thanks to the built-in steam generator and the anti-drip stainless steel soleplate has a “precision tip” design which helps you iron tight corners.
-The large electronic heat setting display on the side makes it incredibly simple to monitor the temperature and therefore, the easiest iron to use.
-A smart motion sensor turns off the steam when the iron stops moving which saves electricity and cuts down on refills.
-Overall, it’s the best quality iron with the highest power and most comfortable feel.
+The Rowenta Steam Force 9280 is one of the most impressive irons I’ve ever used.
+It has incredible steam output thanks to the built-in steam generator.
+The anti-drip stainless steel soleplate has a “precision tip” design which helps you iron tight corners.
+The large electronic heat setting display on the side makes it incredibly simple to monitor the temperature at a quick glance.
+A smart motion sensor turns off the steam when the iron stops moving, saving electricity and reducing the number of tank refills needed.
+Overall, it’s the best quality iron with the highest steam output and the most comfortable feel.
 Full Review

 - 65 grams per min variable (regular) steam output